codesoap/mycolog/README.md

 `rcedit .\mycolog.exe --set-icon .\docs\favicon\favicon.ico`

 # Backups
-mycolog stores all its data in a single file.
-On Windows you'll find it in your user profile folder, usually `C:\Users\<your-username>\mycolog.sqlite3`.
+mycolog stores all its data in a single directory called "mycolog".
+On Windows you'll find it in your user profile folder, usually `C:\Users\<your-username>\mycolog\`.

-On Linux and other unix-like operating systems, you'll find it at `XDG_DATA_HOME`, if this environment variable is set.
-Otherwise it will be located at `~/.local/share/mycolog.sqlite3`.
+On Linux and other unix-like operating systems, you'll find it inside `XDG_DATA_HOME`, if this environment variable is set.
+Otherwise it will be located at `~/.local/share/mycolog`.